madflojo/example-airport-lookup-go/README.md

 ## Contributions

 Contributions to this project are welcome!
 If you have a simple suggestion, please open a pull request.
-Feel free to open an issue if you have a more complex suggestion.
+You are encouraged to open an issue for more complex suggestions.